 Claire White (she/her) is a senior associate at K&L Gates LLP and a member of the corporate practice group.
 Her practice focuses on the representation of public and private companies and investors in a range of corporate, securities and business transactions, including mergers and acquisitions, securities offerings, financings and joint ventures.
 Her experience also includes formation and funding of emerging and growth companies, private equity investments, tender offers, and secured financing transactions, as well as advising public companies on a range of issues, including SEC compliance and corporate governance matters.

-Marnina Cherkin (she/her) currently works at Amazon supporting Amazon Web Services’ infrastructure team and global expansion efforts.
-Before joining Amazon’s legal team, Marnina practiced real estate law at Fried, Frank, Harris, Shriver and Jacobson in New York, where she supported public-private partnership projects and worked on transactions involving real estate finance, leasing, acquisitions and sales.
-Prior to attending law school, Marnina worked in the non-profit sector, advancing anti-bias initiatives, college campus activities and community development work.
+Marnina Cherkin (she/her) is a Senior Corporate Counsel at Amazon supporting Amazon Web Services’ infrastructure team and global expansion efforts.
+She is a member of Amazon Legal’s Pro Bono Taskforce and is active in pro bono legal activities in Seattle.
+Prior to attending law school, Marnina worked in the non-profit sector, advancing anti-bias initiatives, community-based inclusiveness projects, and community development work.